Article 1: Organizational Structure and Statement of Purpose

 - Members of Executive Committee;

-- the immediate past chair or ‘Chair Emeritus’, providing he or she held the office of chairperson for the previous full term;
+- the immediate past President or ‘President Emeritus’, providing they held the office of President for the previous full term;

-- and two representatives from the College Democrats of Massachusetts;
+- one representatives from the College Democrats of Massachusetts;

 The Board of Directors may also choose to appoint an Executive Director, who shall be considered an officer for purposes of the restrictions placed on the activities of officers, but who shall not be a voting member of the Board of Directors and whose contract duration shall not exceed one (1) year, but may be renewed annually by a majority vote of the Executive Committee.